 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if dabigatran passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
-Women taking this medication should not breast-feed.
+Talk to your doctor about whether you should continue breast-feeding.

 Seniors: Seniors are more likely to have age-related reductions in kidney function.
 Your doctor may adjust your dose based on your kidney function.